Iran, what the media don't tell

 Bank-reform

-In today's system new money is created by commercial banks each time loans are made.
-For all commercial banks together, there is not a single limit in the unbridled money-creation.
+As said, in today's system new money is created by commercial banks each time loans are made.
+For all commercial banks together, there is no limit in the unbridled money-creation.
 It can, at best, be stimulated or slowed down a bit by the interest rate of the central bank.
-Central banks themselves profit from inflation and changing interest rates, which allow them income from monetary operations, that garantee their independence.
+As explained in "Secrets of money, interest and inflation", central banks themselves profit from inflation and changing interest rates, which allow them income from monetary operations, that guarantee their independence from governments.
 [3]

 Members of Parliament